HoTT/Coq-HoTT/STYLE.md

 Thirdly, it means we can make our work in progress as messy and uncertain as we want, while keeping the main library clean and tidy.

+It is suggested that you submit your pull request not from the master branch of your fork, but from another branch created specially for that purpose.
+Among other things, this allows you to continue developing on your fork without changing the pull request, since a pull request is automatically updated to contain all commits pushed to the branch that it was made from.
+It also allows you to submit multiple unrelated pull requests at the same time that do not depend on each other.

 [fork]: https://help.github.com/articles/fork-a-repo

 [pull]: https://help.github.com/articles/using-pull-requests

 [minor]: http://en.wikipedia.org/wiki/Help:Minor_edit

+### Two pairs of eyes ###

+In general, pull requests require "two pairs of eyes" from among the core developers, i.e. two people to approve them before they are merged.
+This usually works fine, but can sometimes stall if most of the core developers are busy.
+If a pull request seems to have stalled, feel free to bump it back to attention with a comment.

 ### Commit messages ###